-Alternative grounding for timber hulls
+C.8 Alternative grounding for timber hulls

-The terminal must be grounded with the short antenna cable and the grounding kit (accessory).
+The terminal must be grounded with the short antenna cable and the Grounding kit (accessories).
 Further, the terminal must be grounded at its grounding stud in order to ensure a proper grounding if the short antenna cable is disconnected.